-- Table of contents. - Abstract (one page) summarizing the project. - Application forms: - o SF-424, Application for Federal Assistance. - o SF-424A, Budget Information Non-Construction Programs. - o SF-424B, Assurances Non-Construction Programs. - Budget Justification and Narrative (must be single spaced and not exceed five pages). - Project Narrative (must not exceed ten pages). - o Background information on the national Indian organizations. - Proposed scope of work, objectives, and activities that provide a description of what will be accomplished, including a one-page Timeframe Chart. - Letter of Support from Organization's Board of Directors. - 501(c)(3) Certificate. - Biographical sketches for all Key Personnel. - Contractor/Consultant resumes or qualifications and scope of work. - Disclosure of Lobbying Activities (SF-LLL).
+- Table of contents. - Abstract (one page) summarizing the project. - Application forms: - SF-424, Application for Federal Assistance. - SF-424A, Budget Information Non-Construction Programs. - SF-424B, Assurances Non-Construction Programs. - Budget Justification and Narrative (must be single spaced and not exceed five pages). - Project Narrative (must be single spaced and not exceed ten pages for each of the three components). - o Background information on the organization. - Proposed scope of work, objectives, and activities that provide a description of what will be accomplished, including a one-page Timeframe Chart. - 501(c)(3) Certificate (if applicable). - Biographical sketches for all Key Personnel. - Contractor/Consultant resumes or qualifications and scope of work. - Disclosure of Lobbying Activities (SF-LLL). - Certification Regarding Lobbying (GG-Lobbying Form). - Copy of current Negotiated Indirect Cost rate (IDC) agreement (required) in order to receive IDC. - Organizational Chart (optional).

-- Certification Regarding Lobbying (GG-Lobbying Form). - Copy of current Negotiated Indirect Cost rate (IDC) agreement (required) in order to receive IDC. - Organizational Chart (optional). - Documentation of current OMB A-133 required Financial Audit (if applicable).
+Documentation of current Office of Management and Budget (OMB) A-133 required Financial Audit (if applicable).